markahon/gasomob/README.md

 Gaso can be used to search for nearby gas stations using OpenStreetMaps and Google Maps data and helps user to find the nearest or cheapest station.

-Gaso is an HTML5 web application exercise to practice and experiment with things like:
+Gaso is an HTML5 mobile web application exercise to practice and experiment with things like:

 #### client-side
 * HTML5 Geolocation API